-Finding ways of making extra cash probably sounds good, especially when you’re getting out of debt.
-Every little bit you make is that much more you have available to knock out debt.
+Finding ways of making extra cash probably sounds good.
+Every little bit you make is that much more you have available to reach your goals.

 But how do you go about making some extra money?